In the Pre-translate and Statistics window, you set up and start pre-translation.

 Use the Scope and lookup tab for this.

-A scope tells memoQ which documents or parts to look at.
+A scope tells memoQ which documents to look at.
 You have the following options - choose one radio button:

 ▪Project: memoQ pre-translates all segments in all documents of the current project.
-If the project has more target languages, it will be pre-translated for every target language.
+If the project has two or more target languages, it will be pre-translated for every target language.

 ▪Active document: memoQ pre-translates all segments in the active document.
 The active document is the one you are looking at in the translation editor.
 You can choose this only if you are working on a document in the translation editor.

 ▪Selected documents: memoQ pre-translates all segments in the selected documents.
 You can choose this only if you select several documents in Translations under Project home.
 It doesn't work when the translation editor is in the front.